senderle/doppio/README.md

 * https://github.com/kingtimm
 * https://github.com/senderle

-It was written with support from the University of Pennsylvania Libraries, the Price Lab for Digital Humanities, and the Andrew W. Mellon Foundation
+Doppio was created with support from the University of Pennsylvania Libraries, the Price Lab for Digital Humanities, and the Andrew W. Mellon Foundation